JSNrepo/live2d-Live-Assistant/README.md

-# LivePythonGemini — Sakura AI Companion
+# Hyori — Live2d desktop AI Companion

 An AI voice companion powered by **Google Gemini Live** with a Live2D animated character overlay, real-time audio processing, and an agentic tool layer for